-Considering the novelty and grandeur of these temples, we’ve compiled a list of 10 South Indian Temples that should be visited:
+Considering the novelty and grandeur of these temples, we’ve compiled a list of 12 most famous temples in South India that should be visited this 2020:

 The one with many builders